sidharth178/Market-Segmentation-in-SBI-life-Insurance/README.md

 ### Data Description :
 This case requires to develop a customer segmentation to define marketing strategy.
 The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.
 ### Data :
-Use the below link to download the Data Set:  https://www.kaggle.com/arjunbhasin2013/ccdata
+Use the below link to download the Data Set:[here](https://www.kaggle.com/arjunbhasin2013/ccdata)
 ### Algorithms used :
 In this dataset i've used five clustering algorithm to perform segmentation.These algorithms are given below.
 - [K-Means Clustering](https://en.wikipedia.org/wiki/K-means_clustering)